leebyron/testcheck-js/README.md

 ```

 There are a wide variety of value generators, we've only scratched the surface.
-We can generate random JSON with `genJSON`, pick amongst a set of values with
+We can generate random JSON with `gen.JSON`, pick amongst a set of values with
-`genOneOfValues`, nested arrays with ints `genNested(genArray, genInt)` and
+`gen.returnOneOf`, nested arrays with ints `gen.nested(gen.array, gen.int)` and
 much more.
+You can even define your own generators with `gen.map`, `gen.bind`
+and `gen.sized`.

 Checking the properties